Skip to content

 • Running backups that aggregate configuration data from entire repositories

 Insufficient memory allocation manifests as “Allowed memory size exhausted” errors, typically during configuration downloads, report generation, or bulk operations.
-These failures interrupt operations and require manual retry, impacting operational efficiency.

 The max_execution_time setting controls how long a PHP script can run before PHP automatically terminates it.
 This protects servers from runaway processes but can prematurely terminate legitimate long-running operations.